Virtuoso0/Bank-service/README.md

-# Bank-service
+# 🏦Bank-service

-🏦 Simple logic of the bank application
+Simple logic of the bank application

-The main goal of the project was to test **Spring's** capabilities.
+The main goal of the project was to test :seedling:**Spring's** capabilities.